 Be aware that the servicer generally doesn't have to review more than one loss mitigation application from you.
 But if you bring the loan current after submitting an application and then reapply, the servicer must consider your new application.

 Judicial foreclosures.
 If your foreclosure is judicial, you can bring up violations of the regulations in the existing foreclosure lawsuit, though you'll have to meet certain deadlines and do it in the proper way.

 Nonjudicial foreclosures.
 Unlike in a judicial foreclosure, homeowners facing nonjudicial foreclosure don't get an automatic means to mount a legal challenge to the foreclosure.
 To have your defenses ruled on by a judge in these states, you have to file a lawsuit alleging that the foreclosure is illegal for some reason and asking the court to put the foreclosure on hold pending the court's review of the case.

-Raising a violation of the federal rules as part of a foreclosure defense strategy can be complicated.
-If you want to successfully delay or stop the foreclosure, consider talking to an attorney who can advise you what do in your particular situation.
-A qualified foreclosure defense attorney may be able to use a servicer’s violations of the rules to gain some leverage in the foreclosure proceedings, delay the foreclosure, or give you the opportunity to explore workout options before the foreclosure goes forward.
-Also, you may have other valid defenses to a foreclosure and consulting with a licensed attorney in your state is a good way to find out about options in your particular circumstances.
+Raising a violation of the federal laws as part of a foreclosure defense strategy can be complicated.
+If you want to successfully delay or stop a foreclosure, consider talking to an attorney who can advise you what do in your particular situation.
+A qualified foreclosure defense attorney might be able to use a servicer's violations of the laws to gain some leverage in the foreclosure proceedings, delay the foreclosure, or give you the opportunity to explore workout options before the foreclosure goes forward.
+Also, you might have other valid defenses to a foreclosure, like violations of state foreclosure laws, and consulting with a licensed attorney in your state is a good way to find out about options in your circumstances.